 Success looks different for everyone.
 In the marathon, there are some who are hoping to complete the distance in under 3 hours or with a new “personal best” and there are the rest of us who are happy to complete it at all!
 It’s important to set a goal with clear milestones and a definite concept of what “good” looks like.
-While a goal which is too easy to achieve can lead to failure to fulfil potential, an overly complex or ridiculous goal can cause the project or race to derail very quickly.
+While a goal that is too easy to achieve can lead to failure to fulfill potential, an overly complex or ridiculous goal can cause the project or race to derail very quickly.

 - Maintain a positive mindset